aws/aws-graviton-getting-started/arm64-assembly-optimization.md

 I didn’t mention SVE gather load instructions on purpose.
 They would most definitely help here, and we will explore that in the future.

+# Test Everything

+Test everything and make no assumptions.
+When you are writing hand optimized assembly or intrinsics to achieve the best performance, speed can be impacted in surprising and unintuitive ways even for experienced assembly developers, so it’s important to create micro benchmarks for every function that you work on.
+It’s also important to consider how the function will be called.
+For example, a kernel in a video encoder for computing the sum-absolute-difference of two frames of video will be called repeatedly in a tight loop with similar or identical arguments which will give the branch predictor and instruction caches plenty of opportunity to train themselves to peak performance.
+Microbenchmarks to test these types of functions in loops with fixed arguments are very useful to measure performance.
+However, something like mempcy is called on irregular intervals possibly with different arguments for each call.
+Benchmarking a function like this in a tight loop may lead to misleading results since a tight loop will over-train the branch predictor leading the same path being taken each time, whereas in real workloads data dependent branches will incur a more significant penalty.
+To properly benchmark memcpy we would need to benchmark it with a distribution of length arguments similar to what you expect in a production workload, which will vary widely.

+There is no one-size-fits all approach for benchmarking, so as you design your test harness, consider how the function will be used and design accordingly.
+You may even want several types of microbenchmarks to evaluate changes to your function across different conditions.
+Most functions written in assembly should avoid the need for knowledge about an external structure so the author does not have to make assumptions about the layout of memory which could be changed by the compiler.
+This also makes it easier to extract these functions as small kernels for testing separately from a large application in a standalone test harness.
+A standalone test harness is very convenient, since it is likely to build much more quickly than a large application the assembly function is a part of, making iterative development quicker.
+In addition to testing a wide range of input conditions, which is the case for any function in any language, assembly functions should also be tested to ensure they do not violate the calling convention.
+For example, some registers should not be modified, or if they are, their contents should be spilled to the stack and reloaded before returning.
+For some functions, especially if the input affects locations of memory dereferencing, it is necessary to fuzz the function by generating random input arguments, or all permutations, if it is feasible.

+While testing is always important in software development, it is especially important for assembly programming.
+Choose a test method that works for your case and make thorough use of it.